MySQL can perform boolean full-text searches using the

 Words match if they begin with the word preceding the

 If a word is specified with the truncation operator, it is

 not stripped from a boolean query, even if it is too short

-considered as a prefix that must be present at the start of
+short or a stopword, but as a prefix that must be present in

 A phrase that is enclosed within double quote

 only rows that contain the phrase literally, as it

 was typed.
 The full-text engine splits the phrase